Roles of electric field/time-dependent Wilson line in toroidal compactification with or without magnetic fluxes: Setup and pure electric background case

 The particle-creation time can be estimated as the time at which an effective KK mass vanishes, and is independent of spin of particles as we see in Fig.~\ref{fig:time}.
 Notice also that the time-dependent particle number density can exceed one for bosons whereas not for fermions by Pauli's exclusion principle.
 Indeed, if there are multiple particle events, they may interfere with each other and the boson number density may become significantly large as the case of the preheating in the early universe~\cite{Kofman:1997yn} but not for fermions~\cite{Greene:2000ew,Peloso:2000hy}.
 Such a difference would not be important for the case where a mode experiences particle production at most once, and this is why we find that the creation patterns of scalars and spinors are almost the same in Figs.~\ref{fig:kdep}, \ref{fig:time}.

 What would be the fate of the electric field/Wilson line modulus?
 As briefly discussed in \cite{Yamada:2024aca}, the back-reaction from the produced particles becomes non-negligible as the particle number density becomes large.
 Similar situation has been discussed in literature~\cite{Kofman:2004yc,Tanji:2008ku,Kikuchi:2023uqo}.
 The issue of back-reaction always requires much computational resources and we will not address it here.

 Another issue would be the fate of the KK particles produced from vacuum.
-Naively, we may estimate the relic density of KK particles e.g. by Boltzmann equation but one should be careful about the fact that KK particles discussed here are ``dressed'' by electric field.
-The decay process of such dressed particles has been addressed e.g. in \cite{Felder:1998vq} and recently revisited in~\cite{Taya:2022gzp}.
-It turns out that the dressed particle may show new decay processes that are kinematically forbidden in time-independent Minkowski background~\cite{Taya:2022gzp}, and therefore, the decay process of thus-produced KK particles may also show a decay into light particles in non-trivial ways, which would be an interesting issue we leave for future work.
+We note that the electric field configuration depends only on time $t$ and the translational invariance on a torus is unbroken, which implies KK momentum conservation.
+Therefore, due to the KK momentum conservation, the leading order process to reduce produced KK particles is the coannihilation of the KK particle-anti-particle pairs.
+Since the momentum distribution of KK (anti-)particle produced via KK Scwhinger effect is fixed only by specifying the time-dependence of the gauge potential $\zeta(t)$, which is quite model-dependent.
+Nevertheless, the conservation of the KK momentum implies a possibility for KK particles to be a candidate for a dark matter component, which may give constraints on the dynamics of gauge potential $\zeta$.
+We will leave the study of the relic KK particles for future work.

 In summary of this section, we have shown that with pure electric field background, the acceleration/deceleration of KK momenta may lead to non-perturbative particle production, which occur within low-energy effective theory below KK scale.
 As we have explicitly seen, the trajectory of the Wilson line modulus determines which mode to be produced independently of particle's spin.
 As we will show, this phenomenon does not take place for the case with magnetic flux background due to the different KK level structure.